 Downtown Fredonia boasts the gracefully shaded New England-style town square, bordered by a restored opera house and a host of Greek Revival, Italianate, Victorian, and Gothic 19th-century commercial buildings.
 A stroll down tree-lined Central Avenue to the north of Main Street (US-20) reveals an equally diverse array of turn-of-the-20th-century homes, which stand in marked contrast to the sterile modernity you encounter up the road in the several I. M. Pei-designed buildings that define the State University of New York (SUNY) Fredonia campus.

-East of Fredonia, the vineyards vanish, replaced by the thick stands of scruffy pine trees, used car lots, and cheap-cigarette stands that crowd the roadside along US-20’s two-mile passage through the northeastern corner of the Cattaraugus Reservation.
+East of Fredonia, the vineyards vanish, replaced by the thick stands of scruffy pine trees, used car lots, and cheap-cigarette stands that crowd the roadside along US-20’s 2-mi (3.2-km) passage through the northeastern corner of the Cattaraugus Reservation.

 US-20 bumps up north along the lakeshore through several miles of scraggly forest, and you won’t miss a thing by taking the I-90/NY Thruway to exit 57A, which lands you on a two-lane back road bound right for sleepy downtown Eden (pop.
 7,688).
-Eden, a make-your-own-music lovers’ paradise that lays claim to an annual summer Eden Corn Festival, is home to the one-and-only Original American Kazoo Company museum, gift shop, and factory (8703 S. Main St., 716/992-3960, Mon.-Sat., free).
-Established in 1916, the company boasts the world’s only still-operating metal kazoo factory (most of the ones now made in China and Hong Kong are plastic).
+Eden, a make-your-own-music lovers’ paradise is home to the one-and-only Kazoo Factory, Museum and Gift Shop (8703 S. Main St., 716/992-3960, Mon.-Sat., free).
+Established in 1916 as the Original American Kazoo Company, it boasts the world’s only still-operating metal kazoo factory (most of the ones now made in China and Hong Kong are plastic).
 A restored two-story clapboard house contains a gift shop and museum offering an up-close-and-personal view of the factory’s belt-and-pulley metal kazoo production line and the opportunity to sign a petition aimed at getting the kazoo declared America’s national instrument.

 After viewing a video extolling the virtues of one of the few musical instruments invented in the United States, visitors can gaze at a display of antique kazoos, ranging from an original wooden model to the bottle-shaped kazoos churned out to celebrate the repeal of Prohibition.
 A large sign chimes in with some fascinating kazoo-related trivia, describing the most popular kazoo (the slide trombone), the largest kazoo ever made (the 43-pound Kazoophony), and the number of kazoo bands registered in the United States (15,000 and still counting).
 You can pick up an adenoid-popping nose flute, a trombone kazoo, and a variety of noisemakers in the gift shop on your way out, or grab some wax paper, rubber bands, and an empty toilet paper roll and create your own kazoo.